artefactual/archivematica-docs/user-manual/metadata/METS.rst

 * deleted

 These are known as USE attributes and must accompany each fileGrp.
-The fileGrp original is required for all METS files.
-If the AIP includes normalized for preservation files then the fileGrp preservation is used.
-The service fileGrp may be used if the AIP contains the sub-folder (e.g. as the output of digitization workflows).
+The fileGrp *original* is required for all METS files.
+If the AIP includes normalized for preservation files then the fileGrp *preservation* is used.
+The *service* fileGrp may be used if the AIP contains the sub-folder (e.g. as the output of digitization workflows).

-Each fileGrp will have a GROUPID used to relate different versions of files and an ID used later as the FILEID to identify the file in the Structural Map (see below).
+Each fileGrp will have a GROUPID used to relate different versions of files and an ID used later as the FILEID to identify the file in the :ref:`Structural Map
+<structMap>`.

 The GROUPID includes the UUID (from the objectIdentifierValue) of the original file.
 The ID is the UUID (from the objectIdentifierValue) of the file being